-HOW DOES PLATELET RICH PLASMA ILLINOIS?
+HOW DOES PLATELET RICH PLASMA WORK?

 The basic mechanism of PRP is simple.
 PRP solution is injected into the affected ligaments or tendons, which leads to local inflammation.
 The localized inflammation triggers a wound-healing cascade, resulting in the deposition of new collagen, the material those ligaments and tendons are made of.
 New collagen shrinks as it matures.
 The shrinking collagen tightens the ligament and makes it stronger.

 Specifically, PRP causes fibroblastic proliferation.
 Fibroblasts are the cells that actually grow the ligaments and tendons.
 By proliferating the fibroblasts, new, strong, collagen tissue is formed which are what are needed to repair ligament/tendon injuries common in sports or repetitive injuries.
 The ligaments and tendons produced after PRP appear much the same as normal tissues, except that they are thicker, stronger, and contain fibers of varying thickness, testifying to the new and ongoing creation of tissue.

 IS PRP SAFE?